MEDIGO/laika/README.md

 $ make test
 ```

 The docker setup starts with a mysql database.
-If you would like to connect to your own database, you can pass the configuration to them with the following
+If you would like to connect to your own database, you can pass the configuration to them with the following environment variables:
-environment variables:

 ```
-LAIKA_TEST_MYSQL_HOST=localhost
+LAIKA_TEST_MYSQL_HOST=db
 LAIKA_TEST_MYSQL_PORT=3306
 LAIKA_TEST_MYSQL_USERNAME=root
 LAIKA_TEST_MYSQL_PASSWORD=root
-LAIKA_TEST_MYSQL_DBNAME=test
+LAIKA_TEST_MYSQL_DBNAME=laika
 ```

 ## Current state of the project